 During the summer of 2016, Privy Council Office (PCO) and the National Joint Council directed all Federal real property custodians to develop an inventory of buildings that contain asbestos.
-This inventory is a list of owned and leased buildings, and indicates if there is a known presence of asbestos in each building and if an Asbestos Management Plan (AMP) is available.
+This inventory is a list of owned and leased buildings and assets, and indicates if there is a known presence of asbestos in each building and if an Asbestos Management Plan (AMP) is available.

-The National Asbestos Inventory lists all buildings owned or leased by Fisheries and Oceans Canada (DFO) and the Canadian Coast Guard (CCG).
-This inventory indicates whether or not DFO/CCG buildings contain asbestos as of September 2017.
+The National Asbestos Inventory lists all buildings and assets owned or leased by Fisheries and Oceans Canada (DFO) and the Canadian Coast Guard, and indicates whether or not they are know to contain asbestos as of September 2018.

-To find out whether there is a known presence of asbestos in a DFO /CCG custodial building, locate the building in the inventory below.
+To find out whether there is a known presence of asbestos in a DFO / Coast Guard custodial building, locate the building in the inventory below.
 You can search by entering key words in the "Filter items" box.
-You can also sort certain columns to locate a building by its Directory of Federal Real Property (DFRP) property number, name, city, province or territory, postal code or by asset type (Crown-owned or Lease).
+You can also sort certain columns to locate a building by its Directory of Federal Real Property (DFRP) number, name, city, province or territory, postal code or by asset type (Crown-owned or Lease).

-- Only buildings owned or leased by DFO/CCG are listed in the inventory.
+- Only buildings owned or leased by DFO and Coast Guard are listed in this inventory.

 - Buildings that are part of a campus or grouping of buildings are listed with the campus name, as well as their individual building names and addresses.
 For example, you can find the Argo Building at the Bedford Institute of Oceanography (BIO) listed under “Bedford Institute of Oceanography – Argo Building”.